Kimserey/BlogArchive/20171216_orleans_logs.md

 [2017-10-01 05:24:53.407 GMT    16      WARNING 100619  MembershipOracle        127.0.0.1:30222]    Detected older version of myself - Marking other older clone as Dead -- Current Me=S127.0.0.1:30222:244531487 Older Me=S127.0.0.1:30222:244530878, Old entry= SiloAddress=S127.0.0.1:30222:244530878 SiloName=SGLT056-30222 Status=Active
 ```

-The silo detects that it has restarted and deprecate its old address by adding itself in the suspect silo list on theold address.
+This warning occurs when the silo detects that it has restarted (same address and port) and deprecate its old address by adding itself in the suspect silo list of suspect silo.

 ### 2.2 Silo joining cluster